All Master’s and Doctoral Applicants must submit:

-Effective November 1, 2009, the application fee is $50 for each application and is non-waivable and non-refundable.
-Applications will not be processed until this fee is received in the Office of Graduate Admissions.
+The application fee is $50 for each application and is non-refundable.
+Applications will not be processed until this fee is received or application fee waiver has been approved and delivered to the Office of Graduate Admissions.

-On a separate sheet of paper, submit a brief statement indicating your immediate and long-range goals, relevant work history, academic honors/awards received, any teaching experience and/or research conducted/published that may be pertinent to your graduate program.
+In a separate document, submit a brief statement indicating your immediate and long-range goals, relevant work history, academic honors/awards received, any teaching experience and/or research conducted/published that may be pertinent to your graduate program.
 Two page recommended maximum.
-Please mail to the address below.

 Note: If you are applying to more than one program, you will need to submit a program-specific statement of purpose with each application package.

-Recommendation letters should be signed and sealed in envelopes by the referees and mailed to the Office of Graduate Admissions, address above, with the other application materials.
+Recommendation letters should be signed and sealed in envelopes by the person who is making the reference sent to the Office of Graduate Admissions, along with the other application materials.

 Transcripts should be sent in sealed and signed envelopes mailed to the Office of Graduate Admissions.
-If you received your degree from UMass Lowell, it is not necessary for you to request a transcript from the UMass Lowell Registrar's Office
+If you received your degree from UMass Lowell, it is not necessary for you to request a transcript, we are able to provide one for you.

-International transcripts that do not clearly indicate to the Office of Graduate Admissions that he or she has received a four-year bachelor’s degree, the equivalent of an American baccalaureate degree must be demonstrated before an application will be processed.
+International transcripts that do not clearly indicate to the Office of Graduate Admissions that you have received a four-year bachelor’s degree, the equivalent of an American bachelor's degree must be demonstrated before an application will be processed.
 Please note, the Office of Graduate Admissions reserves the right to have any application credential evaluated.
 Baccalaureate verification may be obtained for a fee at:

 Center for Educational Documentation, Inc.